dayothompson/SQL_Challenge/README.md

-# Database Engineer at Pewlett Hackard
+# Database Engineer at Stark Communications

 ![Database Reliability Engineering 3](Bonus_solution/database-reliability-engineering-3.jpg)

 ## Overview
-It is a beautiful spring day, and it is two weeks since I have been hired as a new data engineer at Pewlett Hackard.
+It is a beautiful spring day, and it is two weeks since I have been hired as a new data engineer at Stark Communications.
 My first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

 ### Task
 My first course of action is to inspect the CSV files and sketch out an ERD of the tables.
 I will use the information I have to create a table schema for each of the six CSV files and to specify data types, primary keys, foreign keys, and other constraints.